 Puerto Montt International Jazz Festival.
 Recognized as one of the most important musical events in Chilean Patagonia, this festival is distinguished as the only festival of the genre in Chile that offers instrumental clinics and concerts with free entrance for the community.

-Puerto de Ideas.
-In Valparaíso, this so-called ‘conference on everything’ attracts intellectuals and big thinkers from across Latin America to share ideas.
+Puerto de Ideas, Valparaíso.
+This so-called "conference on everything" attracts intellectuals and big thinkers from across Latin America to share ideas.

-Feria Internacional de Artesania.
+Feria Internacional de Artesania, Providencia.
 Come check out Chile's best traditional artisans and their crafts at this massive fair in Providencia's Parque Bustamante.

-Patagonia's W Trek & Marble Caves.
-This 15-day itinerary packs a lot of punch for those keen on experiencing as much Chilean nature as possible.
+Patagonia's W Trek & Marble Caves - 15 Days.
+This itinerary packs a lot of punch for those keen on experiencing as much Chilean nature as possible.
 Start off with some urban culture before flying south to frolic with thousands of penguins.
-Next, you’ll spend several days trekking in one of the most beautiful national parks in the world.
+Next, you'll spend several days trekking in one of the most beautiful national parks in the world.
 Finish in northern Patagonia's Aysén region for glaciers and marble cave formations you won't soon forget.

 More Helpful Information